asianriceballs/komunity-design/content/chronicles/covid-19-vaccination-survey.md

 Malaysia
 Geolocation was not explicitly collected but some data is known to come from the states of Johor, Penang, Kuala Lumpur and Selangor.

-Singapore
-Data for Singapore was also collected but not included in this document.

 **Language**